THE SELFLESS SHELLFISH

 We need you!
 The Oyster Gardener project is almost exclusively based on the efforts of volunteers from along the Indian River Lagoon who are responsible for collecting data to help identify portions of the Lagoon with high rates of oyster survivability and recruitment; these were the areas that would be future candidates for reef restoration.
 Join us today.

 The gardeners play a key role in sustaining the success of the project and contributing to the overall vision of a living shoreline throughout the Indian River Lagoon (IRL).
-For 6 months they help grow juvenile oysters off their portion of the IRL.
-They conduct routine maintenance of the habitats and monitor their progress.
-The monitoring often become a group affair, as the gardeners share the experience with family, friends and their neighbors.
+For up to 9 months they help grow juvenile oysters off their portion of the IRL.
+They conduct routine maintenance of the habitats.

 BECOME AN OYSTER BUDDY